 - Payments of interest on obligations issued by individuals.
 However, if you pay \$600 or more of interest in the course of your trade or business to a payee, you must report the payment.
-Backup withholding applies to the reportable payment if the payee has not provided a TIN or has provided an incorrect TIN. - Payments of tax-exempt interest (including exempt-interest dividends under section 852). - Payments described in section 6049(b)(5) to nonresident aliens. - Payments on tax-free covenant bonds under section 1451. - Payments made by certain foreign organizations. - Mortgage or student loan interest paid to you.
+Backup withholding applies to the reportable payment if the payee has not provided a TIN or has provided an incorrect TIN. - Payments described in section 6049(b)(5) to nonresident aliens. - Payments on tax-free covenant bonds under section 1451. - Payments made by certain foreign organizations. - Mortgage or student loan interest paid to you.